 This is easy to do no matter what your activity of choice…

 - Boat the Coast: Rent your own boat from Lucibello Boats or splurge on a private charter.
 They’re located right on Spiaggia Grande.
-We’ve rented little speed boats for €70/hour both visits and zipped down the coast line enjoying sun and incredible views.
+We’ve rented little speed boats for €70/hour on both visits and zipped down the coastline enjoying the sun and incredible views.

 - Gelato & Cappuccino: Bar Buca di Bacco, at the bottom of town’s main stairs, is the perfect afternoon stop … our last trip we spent 6 hours here one afternoon waiting out torrential rain but loving every minute of afternoon gelato (yummiest sfogliatelle gelato…versioned after the heavenly pastry of the same name), aperitifs then dinner.

-- Sunset Cocktail: my favorite spot is Le Sirenuse… this gorgeous 5 star hotel is perfectly situated on the cliffs to sip a sunset champagne and enjoy the luxury that surrounds you.
+- Sunset Cocktail: my favorite spot is Le Sirenuse… this gorgeous 5-star hotel is perfectly situated on the cliffs to sip a glass of sunset champagne and enjoy the luxury that surrounds you.

 More Positano MUST GO’s : Wine & Dine and Explore the Coast.